-- 2.36 Under the prudential code, each local authority is responsible for meeting its own liabilities, including those taken on through extending guarantees.
-The UK government provides no guarantee on local authority borrowing. - 2.37 Local authority capital financing decisions are subject to prudential guidance as published by the Chartered Institute of Public Finance and Accountancy (CIPFA), the Department for Levelling Up, Housing and Communities (DLUHC), the Scottish Government, and the Welsh Government.
+- 2.38 Under the prudential code, each local authority is responsible for meeting its own liabilities, including those taken on through extending guarantees.
+The UK government provides no guarantee on local authority borrowing. - 2.39 Local authority capital financing decisions are subject to prudential guidance as published by the Chartered Institute of Public Finance and Accountancy (CIPFA), the Department for Levelling Up, Housing and Communities (DLUHC), the Scottish Government, and the Welsh Government.
 Taken together, these documents form the prudential framework.
-Following consultation in 2017, DLUHC and CIPFA have updated their respective elements of the framework.
-Local authorities are required by statute to have regard to this guidance.
-These changes, which came into force in April 2018: - extended the requirement to consider security, liquidity, and yield in that order of importance to all investments, not just financial investments - enhanced transparency requirements - required authorities to demonstrate how they have ensured that those signing off commercial decisions understand the risks and opportunities
+DLUHC and CIPFA regularly update their respective elements of the framework.
+Local authorities undertake the bulk of their borrowing via the Public Works Loan Board (PWLB).
+On 24 February 2020, a governance change was implemented by Statutory Instrument, whereby the relevant borrowing powers vested in the former PWLB Commissioners were transferred to HM Treasury. - 2.40 At Budget 2020, the government launched a consultation on a proposal to focus PWLB loans on service delivery, housing, and regeneration, as well as ensuring that this money is not diverted into financial investments that serve no direct policy purpose.
+The